Finite size effects in the thermodynamics of a free neutral scalar field: Introduction

 The structure of the paper is as follows.
-In Section~\ref{sec2}, we briefly describe the path-integral formalism for the neutral scalar field in the configuration and momentum spaces.
+In Section~\ref{sec2}, we briefly describe the path integral formalism for the neutral scalar field in the configuration and momentum spaces.
 The continuum limit for the thermodynamic quantities is given in Section~\ref{sec3}.
 The vacuum and physical thermodynamic quantities on the finite lattice are defined in Section~\ref{sec4}.
-The condition of the thermodynamic self-consistency of the statistical model in the grand canonical ensemble is formulated in Section~\ref{ap1}.
+The thermodynamic principle of additivity in the grand canonical ensemble is considered in Section~\ref{ap1}.
 The results are discussed in Section~\ref{sec5}.
 The main conclusions are summarized in the final section.